List of districts in Punjab, Pakistan: 1911–1947

 In late 1911, the imperial capital of British India was moved from Calcutta (today Kolkata) to Delhi.
 The district was reorganized as its own province that year, decreasing the number of districts in Punjab to 28.
 After the creation of Delhi Province, Delhi Division went by the name "Ambala Division".
 In 1919, Sheikhupura District was created from parts of Gujranwala and Lahore Districts and placed in Lahore Division.
 This meant that the number of districts and divisions in the province was the same in 1921 as it was in 1911, except Ambala Division was one district smaller and Lahore Division was one district larger, although Lahore Division hadn't changed much in area and population.
-The administrative setup of Punjab was as follows (districts and divisions which do not exist anymore are and are in Pakistani Punjab are in red writing, districts and divisions which were (at least mostly) given to India during the Partition of India are in orange writing, and districts and divisions which have been renamed and are in Pakistani Punjab are in blue writing):
+The administrative setup of Punjab was as follows: